SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-02-that-didnt-take-long.md

 As we've seen before,
-[the biggest group of American vaccine refuseniks are White Republicans (especially men)]({{ site.baseurl }}/republicans-vs-herd-immunity/). nGuess who's swooping in to take up their vaccine supply?
+[the biggest group of American vaccine refuseniks are White Republicans (especially men)]({{ site.baseurl }}/republicans-vs-herd-immunity/).
+Guess who's swooping in to take up their vaccine supply?

 ## Supply vs Demand

-In the US, basically everybody except White Republicans want to be vaccinated, and they want it _right now!_
+In the US, basically everybody except White Republicans wants to be vaccinated, and they want it _right now!_

 !["Axios: White Republican vaccine hesitancy"]({{ site.baseurl }}/images/2021-03-08-i-guess-i-like-dolly-parton-axios.jpg "Axios: White Republican vaccine hesitancy")

 In the US, vaccines are allocated (approximately!) by population density.
-While Republicans do tend to be rural, their weak uptake of vaccines means there apparently tend to be vaccines left over in their areas.
-This leads to shortages of vaccines in the Democratic areas, where everybody wants to be vaccinated and is fighting to get to the head of the line, while the Republican areas have spare capacity due to their weak uptake.
+While Republicans do tend to be rural and hence lower population density, their weak uptake of vaccines means there apparently tend to be vaccines left over in their areas.
+This leads to shortages of vaccines in the Democratic areas, where everybody wants to be vaccinated and is fighting to get to the head of the line.
+Meanwhile, the Republican areas have spare capacity due to their weak uptake.

 It didn't take long for it to dawn on people in Democratic areas searching for vaccine appointments that there was the seed of a _strategy_ here: